MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 ## Step 2: Create a Common Data Service (CDS) environment<a name="cds"></a>

 Once you have a valid trial subscription, you’ll need to create an environment where you can install the Guides solution.
-If you already have a CDS environment, you can skip to [Install and configure Guides solution](#configure)
+If you already have a CDS environment, you can skip to [Install and configure Guides solution](#configure).

-1. Go to Powerapps.com and agree to the trial PowerApps subscription.
+1. Go to Powerapps.com and select **Start my trial**.

     ![PowerApps trial sign-up)](media/powerapps-com.PNG "PowerApps trial sign-up")